-I am not suggesting by any stretch of the imagination, that this will be easyfor you--it's just the more practical and sound choice, if you're going to stick with a Borderline for any undetermined period.
+I am not suggesting by any stretch of the imagination, that this will be easy for you--it's just the more practical and sound choice, if you're going to stick with a Borderline for any protracted or undetermined period.

-This isn't some magical fix, so the two of you can sail happily off into the sunset together (that's impossible to accomplish with a Borderline).
+This isn't some magical fix, so the two of you can sail happily off into the sunset together (that's impossible to accomplish with a personality disordered individual).
 It's a way to reduce some of the turmoil, drama and stress you've experienced in this crazy-making dance with your BPD lover.

 First and foremost, you must understand that passivity is The Kiss of Death in any relationship with a Borderline.
 This principle holds true for therapists who treat individuals with BPD, as well.
 Quite simply, they need firm limits and boundaries set for them throughout your time together.
 In short, you must gain control over your BPD relationship!
 To continue believing that you don't, just invites and promotes more chaos.

-There's a 99% likelihood that you grew up with a passive, accommodating dad and domineering/controlling mom, and that was the original 'blueprint' from which you designed and built your own relationship.
+There's a 99% likelihood you grew up with a passive, accommodating dad and domineering/controlling mom, and that was the original 'blueprint' from which you designed and built your own adult relationship.
 Your romantic selections were subconsciously determined, as you witnessed no alternate frame of reference for a more healthy, loving interaction between two adults.
-Your dad may have been a gentle, sweet guy~ but he gave you no sense whatsoever, for what it meant to be a strong, self-respecting Man.
+Your father could have been a gentle, sweet guy~ but he may have given you no sense whatsoever, for what it meant to be a strong, self-respecting Man.

-If Mother was ferocious/volatile, and you saw a hardworking dad who tried to satisfy her every whim and desire, you accepted and integrated that males are to be manipulated/controlled by a partner who always gets her way--and you're programmed to keep giving, when precious little is returned.
+If Mother was ferocious or volatile, and you saw a hardworking father who tried to satisfy her every whim and desire, you accepted and integrated that males are to be manipulated/controlled by a partner who always gets her way.
+In short, you're programmed to keep giving, when precious little is returned.